 My child has to go through physical rehab.
 How can I help her through the process?

 Ask your pediatrician or others who have been involved in your child’s case for a recommendations if you need help finding a good physical therapist.

 Pediatric physical therapists use a variety of fun games, tools and techniques to make the process easier on children.
 However, physical therapy and rehab can, at times, be painful and stressful.
 You can help her by attending sessions with her, and remaining calm, firm and encouraging throughout the process.

 My other uninjured children have had trouble dealing with their sibling’s injury.
 How can I help them process what happened?

-When one member of a family gets hurt, all family members feel the effects.
+When one member of a family gets hurt, all helping the family members feel the effects.
 If the injury was serious enough, of the other children’s psychological injury is substantial, you may want to consider professional help for them.
 But besides that, what tools can you give to help other children psychologically heal?

 - Talk to the children.
 Be honest about what happened to your injured child and how you feel about it.
 Give the kids a chance to talk about it, as well, and answer their questions as best you can (they’ll probably have lots of questions).

 - Give the kids opportunities to express themselves.
 One common therapy technique is to give children crayons and paper or toys so they can draw or “act out” what happened.
 This activity may help them process their feelings, and it may be a way to let you know what they’re thinking and feeling, when it’s too difficult to tell you directly.